hth313/ladybug/doc/reference.rst

 AND
 ^^^

-Logical AND between X and Y, put the result in X and drop the stack.
+Logical AND between X and Y, result is placed in X and the stack drops.

 OR
 ^^

-Logical OR between X and Y, put the result in X and drop the stack.
+Logical OR between X and Y, result is placed in X and the stack drops.

 XOR
 ^^^

-Logical XOR between X and Y, put the result in X and drop the stack.
+Logical XOR between X and Y, result is placed in X and the stack drops.

 NOT